No9/venshare/content/posts/2020-04-22---runtime-comparison/index.md

 The [results are interesting](https://sites.google.com/view/energy-efficiency-languages/results?authuser=0#h.p_nggWE5Z-iDZ0) with Rust closely following C in terms of energy efficiency and Java placing respectably too.
 It is should also be noted that python one of the worlds [most popular runtimes](https://blog.newrelic.com/technology/most-popular-programming-languages-of-2019/) places very poorly.

-Reflecting on the results compared to the initial findings from the OpenShift services I noted that Javascript placed lower than Java.
+Reflecting more on the results I noted that Javascript placed lower than Java.
-This may be caused by the tests being based on CPU intensive tasks and not on I/O based tasks that Javascript is perhaps better suited for.
+This likely due to the tests being based on CPU intensive tasks and not on I/O based tasks that Javascript is perhaps better suited for.

 As a practioner who also cares about energy efficiency it would be useful to see this type of analysis performed against more life like workloads such as those available on [realworld.io](https://realworld.io/).